NumyAddon/TalentLoadoutManager/core/levelingBuildFormatV1.md

 This also means that if the leveling build only covers e.g. spec talents, then every other value will be `0`.
 Within a tree, it's invalid to have a value of `0` after a non-zero value, as it results in ambiguity.

 A value of `1` indicates that the talent learned at that level is the first talent in the filtered `C_Traits.GetNodes` list.

 The number of integers in the body must be equal to the number of talents selected in the `<TalentBuild>`.

 #### Example
 Lets say there are 4 talents learned in `<TalentBuild>`, A B C and D.
-Talent A and C are class talents, and ignored by the leveling build, talent D is learned at level 11, and talent C is learned at level 13.
+Talent A and C are class talents, and ignored by the leveling build, talent D is learned at level 11, and talent B is learned at level 13.

 This results in a body with the following values (`_` is added for readability) `0b000_0000 0b000_0100 0b000_0000 0b000_0011` (base10 `0 4 0 3`)